marioyasuo/AutoMapper/Custom-value-formatters.md

 Coming soon!

-Mostly because I kinda think this feature was a mistake...
+Mostly because I kinda think this feature was a mistake...şiöiş